 "I'm really enjoying the Hustler with the ability

-to feed bulk silage as well as round bale of hay"
+to feed bulk silage as well as round bales of hay"

 Major time savings